dysfunctional-illusionist/dys-illuverse-website/src/thanks astro/README.md

 it's totally unsafe to store keys in a public repo, so i'm having to save my service account key in an environment var in netlify (and non-synced env on my machine :))

+the scrubbing of the API output unironically far worse than setting up the actual API comments are formatted weirdly with an id (cmnt34) and span directly after... sups and ahref... had to work out which ones to cut